-Here at Penn Medicine, we've been getting a lot of questions about the COVID-19 vaccine, and what it means for our patients and the people in our communities.
+Here at Penn Medicine, we've been getting a lot of questions about the mRNA vaccines for COVID-19, and what it means for our patients and the people in our communities.
 I'm Dr. PJ Brennan, Chief Medical Officer at Penn Medicine, answering some of the most frequently asked questions around the COVID-19 vaccine.

 Let's get right into it.

 First, a few questions about how we're handling vaccinations, here at Penn Medicine.

 I really wanted to get a COVID-19 vaccine, but I'm not able to get an appointment.
 What should I do?